Get Healthier Teeth and Gums with these 7 Foods for Oral Health

 Foods with a high amount of fiber massage your gums and teeth while you chew.
 While these foods are no replacement for brushing teeth, their natural abrasiveness does help some of the cleaning along, and all the extra chewing they require can help neutralize certain bacteria (like Streptococcus mutans, which causes cavities).
 Plus, foods like raw celery, apples, and carrots contain beneficial nutrients for bone health on top of their cleansing qualities.

 Walnuts are a great food for oral health because they’re rich in omega-3 essential fatty acids (EFAs), named “essential” because our bodies do not produce omega-3s on their own, so it is essential that they come from our diet.
-Paired with omega-6, we are able to then produce any fatty acid the body needs.
-These EFAs are important for strengthening the mucosal cells and connective in our mouths.
+These EFAs are important for strengthening the mucosal cells and connective tissue in our mouths.

 Getting healthier gums and teeth does not have to include a costly trip down the dental hygiene aisle at the drugstore.
 The key to improved oral health can very well be in the produce section instead.
 With a well-rounded diet filled with brightly colored, whole fruits and vegetables, as well as nuts, seeds, and more, you’ll know that your body is getting the nutrients it needs to keep your mouth happy.